mariiasnigireva/educational_projects/pr9_robots_cafe/README.md

 # Description of the project

 ## Study
-Optimization of marketing costs Yandex.Afisha.
+Moscow public catering market Analysis.

 ## Study tasks
-To optimize the marketing costs of the Yandex.Afisha service, it's necessary to study how customers use the product, when they start buying, how much money each customer brings when the customer pays off.
+The objective of the study is to prepare a report for investors on the current state of the Moscow public catering market.
+You need to check if there is a niche for a small cafe in which guests should be served by robots.
+As a result of the study, it is necessary to make recommendations about the type of institution, the number of seats, as well as the location, comment on the possibility of developing the network.

 ## Data source
-Yandex.Afisha data from June 2017 to the end of May 2018:
-- server log with data on visits to the Yandex.Afisha website
-- unloading of all orders for this period
-- statistics of advertising costs
+Open data on catering establishments in Moscow.

 ## Data
 The following data was available:

-The visits table (server log with information about site visits):

-- **Uid** - unique identifier of the user
-- **Device** - user device category
-- **Start Ts** - date and time of the session start
-- **End Ts** - date and time of the end of the session
+Rest_data table:

-- **Source Id** - the identifier of the advertising source from which the user came
+- **object_name** - the name of the catering facility;

-Orders table (order information):

-- **Uid** - unique id of the user who made the order
-- **Buy Ts** - date and time of order
-- **Revenue** - Yandex.Afisha's revenue from this order
+- **chain** - chain restaurant;

-Costs table (information about marketing costs):

-- **source_id** - ad source identifier
+- **object_type** - type of catering object;
-- **dt** - date
+- **address** - address;
-- **costs** - the cost of this ad source on that day
+- **number** - the number of seats.

 ## Study plan